This is the story of chickpeas.

 You can buy chickpeas in a can, but they taste so much better if you cook them yourself.
 If you buy raw chickpeas, in fact any dried bean or pea, check the production date on the package, because if they are too old they simply won’t soften no matter how long they soak or cook.

 Soak the chickpeas overnight or for 24 hours if you can.
-If you like, add baking soda when soaking chickpeas, as it is said that it prevents the skins from slipping off during the cooking process and keeps the beans intact.
+If you like, add baking soda when soaking chickpeas, as it is said that it softens the skins and prevents the skins from slipping off during the cooking process, keeping the beans intact.